Women-Coding-Community/WomenCodingCommunity.github.io/tools/README.md

 - After running the script, you **HAVE** to run the [run_download_automation script](run_download_automation.sh) to download images for the new mentors.
 Else, the image links will be broken as they do not exist yet.
 Read the instructions for the download script usage below.

 **If using GitHub Actions**, the GHA workflow is **ONLY** for adding new mentors.
 It uses a Google Cloud service account setup to retrieve the Excel file from Google Drive.
-The service key has been configured for womencodingcommunity Google Drive account and the file to be used/updated has been shared with the service account email.
+The service key has been configured for womencodingcommunity Google Drive account and the file to be used/updated has been shared with the service account email (the ID of this file has also been saved to GitHub secrets as `NEW_MENTORS_FILE_ID`).
 Hence, to run the GHA workflow, you only need to provide:
-  - the file ID for the excel sheet to use
   - (Optional) the current period

 For more information on the GC service account configurations, you can read the [documentation](blog_automation/README.md) in the blog automation folder.